srinidhibhat/my_ml_and_dl_notebooks/hands-on-ml_notes/PART_2 - Neural Networks and Deep Learning/CHAPTER 11 - Training Deep Neural Nets.md

 - In short, with this activation function and this initialization scheme, the variance of the outputs of each layer is much greater than the variance of its inputs.
 Going forward in the network, the variance keeps increasing after each layer until the activation function saturates at the top layers.
 This is actually made worse by the fact that the logistic function has a mean of 0.5, not 0.

 #### Xavier and He initialization
 - An initialization strategy called **Xavier initialization** can be used alleviate this issue.
 The idea is this: We need the signal to flow properly in both directions: in the forward direction when making predictions, and in the reverse direction when backpropagating gradients.
 We don’t want the signal to die out, nor do we want it to explode and saturate.
-For the signal to flow properly, the authors argue that we need the variance of the outputs of each layer to be equal to the variance of its inputs,2 and we also need the gradients to have equal variance before and after flowing through a layer in the reverse direction.
+For the signal to flow properly, the authors argue that we need the variance of the outputs of each layer to be equal to the variance of its inputs, and we also need the gradients to have equal variance before and after flowing through a layer in the reverse direction.
 This initialization strategy for the ReLU activation function (and its variants), is sometimes called **He initialization**.

 #### A look at different Activation functions
 - Initially most people had assumed that sigmoid activation functions must be an excellent choice.
 But it turns out that other activation functions behave much better in deep neural networks, in particular the ReLU activation function, mostly because it does not saturate for positive values (and also because it is quite fast to compute).